kg4687/Mall-Customers-K-means-Clustering/README.md

 in this project i have tried to cluster types of customers in a mall.

-and catogerized the different types of customers.
+and catogerized the different types of customers. i will update its progress and will fix the code soon...